-At the end of the day for all legitimate complaints, it’s a game that you keep coming back to for one more day.
+At the end of the day for all legitimate complaints, those PALE in comparison to what this game does really well.
+It’s a game that you keep coming back to for one more day.
 You won’t sit down and lose yourself in hours of play, but it’s a fun game in consistent small amounts and that’s important.

 The plot story around it actually shows a bit of effort and originality, and it’s interesting enough to keep things going along.
 The Primer telling you the best gifts for each villager in game to start is just fantastic.
 I REALLY wish more games in this genre had something like that.

 This is a game that you can get a lot of enjoyment on if you grew up from 8 bit to Super Nintendo to early Newgrounds, but it is a mixed bag.
 Some things to really like, some very big warts.
 But it is a nice change of pace.